KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

     auto pos = registry.get<transform::position_2d>(player_);
 ```

-Adding gravity is really easy.
-As you know, gravity is acceleration, so instead of adding it to the position, we add it to the movement speed.
-We multiply it with delta time to spread it over time.
+Gravity is acceleration.
+Instead of adding gravity to the position, add it to the movement speed.
+Multiply gravity with delta time to spread the change in value over time.

-Updating Y of `movement_speed_` with Y plus gravity.
+Update `Y` of `movement_speed_` with `Y` plus gravity.

 ```
 // Add gravity to movement speed, multiply with delta time to apply it over time movement_speed_.set_y(movement_speed_.y() + constants.gravity * timer::time_step::get_fixed_delta_time());
 ```

-For jump, we check if jump button is tapped.
+For the jump, check if the jump button is tapped.

 ```
 // Check if jump key is tapped bool jump_key_tapped = input::virtual_input::is_tapped("jump");
 ```

-If jump is tapped, we set Y of `movement_speed_` as negative `jump_force`.
-Negative because low values are up and high values are down, negative is being up.
+If the jump button is tapped, set the `Y` value of `movement_speed_` as negative `jump_force`.
+Using this as a negative value here is effective as it acts as a reversal of the gravitational force.

-Here we do a direct set instead of adding it on top of the previous value because we don’t want player to spam jump button and infinitely speed up.
-Another problem could be movement speed Y is 900 and player presses jump button, adding -650, player still will have 250 movement speed Y, which is going down.
-We definitely do not want this, that’s why we set instead of add.
+For this change, directly set the value instead of adding the value to the existing value.
+The reason for this is that this method prevents the player from spamming the jump button and infinitely speeding up.

+This also solves another problem.
+If the player is dropping more quickly than the jump button could counter, the method prevents a scenario where pressing the button only slows down the player's rate of descent, but does not reverse it.

 ```
 // If jump is tapped, jump by adding jump force to the movement speed Y if (jump_key_tapped) movement_speed_.set_y(-constants.jump_force);
 ```

+#### Moving the Player Position

-Movement speed is ready.
-Now we move the position with the movement speed.
-Multiplying it with delta time as always to spread it over time.
+Move the position with the movement speed.
+Multiplying the position with delta time, as always, to spread the change over time.

 ```
 // Add movement speed to position to make the character move, but apply over time with delta time pos += movement_speed_ * timer::time_step::get_fixed_delta_time();
 ```

-Player can keep jumping and go out of the screen, so we need to limit the character position to stay inside.
+Currently, the player can jump out of the screen.
+There must be a limit to the character position.

-If position Y is equal or lower than zero, we reset both position and speed Y to 0.
-That will keep the player inside no matter how many times jump is pressed.
+If position `Y` is equal to or lower than zero, reset both positions and speed `Y` to `0`.
+This keeps the player inside, no matter how many times jump is pressed.

 ```
 // Do not let player to go out of the screen to top